-The Texas Family Code defines "sexual abuse" as any sexual conduct harmful to a child's mental, emotional, or physical welfare as well as, in certain circumstances, failure to make a reasonable effort to prevent sexual conduct harmful to a child.
+Sexual abuse in the Texas Family Code is defined as any sexual conduct harmful to a child's mental, emotional, or physical welfare as well as a failure to make a reasonable effort to prevent sexual conduct with a child.
+A person who compels or encourages a child to engage in sexual conduct commits abuse.
+It is illegal to make or possess child pornography or to display such material to a child.

-What is Sex Trafficking?
+What is Trafficking?